chad3814/keybard-ng/VITE_SETUP.md

 ## Notes

-- The `pages/` directory remains completely untouched
-- Both setups can coexist and be used independently
-- The Python server continues to work exactly as before
 - TypeScript provides better IDE support and type safety
 - React enables modern component-based UI development
 - XZ decompression is handled by the `xz-decompress` npm package (includes types, no script tag needed)